Gireve/pncp-implementation-guide/docs/05-iso15118-plug-and-charge.md

 An ISO-15118 Plug Charge ready vehicle must have some specific hardware and software components.
 These requirements and actions are entirely internal to the car maker.
 The specific actions involving the fact that the vehicle must comply with ISO-15118 and Plug Charge, on which we will focus in this document, are related to the PKI and Plug Charge ecosystem:

 - Install the relevant V2G root-certificates in the vehicle.
-- Generate the provisioning certificate of the vehicle and make it available.
+- Generate the provisioning certificate of the vehicle and make it available

 ![OEM produces ISO-15118-ready vehicle](./images/media/image23.png)
+*Figure 5 - The OEM/Car-maker produces an ISO-15118-ready vehicle*

 The car-maker backend system:

-- Must generate the Provisioning Certificate Identifier (PCID) in compliance with the standard definition (see step 1.0 on illustration).
+- Must generate the Provisioning Certificate Identifier (PCiD) in compliance with the standard definition (see step 1.0 on illustration).
 - Must transmit to the vehicle the relevant V2G root-CA certificates, to be installed in it (see step 1.1).
-This could be done using a V2G-Root-CA-TrustList or individually, certificate per certificate.
+This could be done using a "V2G-Root-CA-TrustList" or individually, certificate per certificate.

 The vehicle:

-- Must receive and install the relevant V2G root-CA certificates in its Trust store to ensure a valid authentication of the trusted charging points, and of the trusted Signed contract certificate bundles (see step 1.1).
+- Must receive and install the relevant V2G root-CA certificates in its "Trust store" to ensure a valid authentication of the trusted charging points, and of the trusted "Signed contract certificate bundles" (see step 1.1).
-- Must generate a key-pair, store it in its key-store (see step 1.2) and request a certificate generation based on this pair: the Provisioning Certificate.
-This certificate CN field must contain the PCID (see step 1.3).
+- Must generate a key-pair, store it in its "key-store" (see step 1.2) and request a certificate generation based on this pair: the Provisioning Certificate.
+This certificate "CN" field must contain the PCiD (see step 1.3).

 The vehicle and the car-maker backend system: